-Local supplies are not solely enough, It has long been recognized that there is a need for a robust water portfolio that includes imported supplies, new local supply development, and water use efficiency measures.
-To ensure the continued reliability of Southern California's regional water supplies, Metropolitan in collaboration with its member agencies are is is developing a Climate Adaptation Master Plan for Water, a roadmap that will guide future capital investments and a business model to confront the new climate reality in the years and decades ahead.
+MWDOC partially agrees with this finding.
+Local supplies are not solely enough, it has been recognized that there is a need have a robust water portfolio that include imported supplies, new local supply development, and water use efficiency measures.
+To regionally ensure the continued reliability of water supplies, Metropolitan is developing a Climate Adaptation Master Plan for Water, a roadmap that will guide future capital investments and a business model to confront the new climate reality in the years and decades ahead.
 The 2023 OC Reliability Study recommends a policy position of an "all-of-the above" strategy that continues to advocate for water use efficiency and water supply projects at the local and regional level to meet future demands.
-While Metropolitan and MWDOC typically play a critical role in supporting the success of local projects, ultimately, each local water agency determines the types of projects and actions based on what is best for their local needs.
+That said, each local water agency determines the types of projects and actions based on what is best for their local needs.

-The continued performance and availability of both local and imported supplies are impacted by many factors which can impede supply development and production.
-Such factors can include funding, water contamination, changing regulatory requirements, urban development (which increases the amount of impervious surface), and climate change.
+The continued performance and availability of both local, as with imported supplies, are impacted by many factors which can impede supply development and production.
+Such factors can include funding, contamination, changing regulatory requirements, and climate change.
 At the same time, the region has made substantial gains in supply and infrastructure reliability projects as well as storage development.